home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 All changes to Home Assistant go through our CI pipeline.
 When a pull request to the Home Assistant repository comes in, it will trigger a pipeline as configured in [`azure-pipelines-ci.yml`](https://github.com/home-assistant/home-assistant/blob/dev/azure-pipelines-ci.yml).

 Contributions to Home Assistant are tested against our test suite, code style and typing, to make sure that the contribution does not break things.
-We have split our test suite in 3 different stages.
+We have split our test suite into 3 different stages.
 By using stages, we can run a quick validation stage and fail fast if it’s not correct.

 This strategy allows us to not waste any of our workers time on running a full test suite if we know that basic linting is not going to pass.